pyrodie18/splunk-ai-operator/docs/ServiceArtifactsStorage.md

    * GCP Cloud Storage

 ### Prerequisites common to all remote storage providers
-* The App framework requires read-write access to the path used to host the files.
+* Read-write access to the path used to host the files.
 * Connections to the remote object storage endpoint need to be secured using a minimum version of TLS 1.2.
 * Three folders are created within the bucket with the following names: `artifacts`, `tasks`, `models` So, the three paths should be: